Skip to content

 Dress Cozy was about comfort, for my clients and for me.
 But using my own name forced honesty.
 Creatively, it gave me freedom.
 Personally, it was confronting.
 There was nothing to hide behind anymore.
 It was my vision, my voice, and my responsibility.
 And that changes everything.

-Black-and-white portrait of Carolina Botelho wearing a light long-sleeved outfit with a structured collar, hair in an updo, and large decorative earrings, photographed with dramatic lighting and blurred foreground elements
+Black-and-white portrait of Carolina Botelho wearing a white 100% linen tailored suit, custom-made at Carolina Botelho Atelier, with a structured collar, hair in an updo, and butterfly earrings by Brazilian designer Lulu Souto, photographed with dramatic lighting and blurred foreground elements.
+Photographer: Yvonne Hanson

 3. Absolute exclusivity